 So how do you deal with managing the feelings of others when you are the one living with the illness?
-Moreover, how do you not let their reactions seep into the inner depths of your soul and cause you feelings of guilt, resentment and sadness?
+Additionally, how do you not let their reactions bring out unhealthy feelings of guilt, resentment and sadness in you?

 FEAR OF THE UNKNOWN

-When you tell someone that you have lupus and they refuse to acknowledge it, talk about it, or they head for the door – it is usually because of fear.
-They are afraid that your relationship with them is going to change.
-And change can be very scary for some people.
-You may not be able to continue to be a part of the same activities with them, your role or responsibilities in the relationship may shift, and expectations may change.
-The best way people cope with the fear of these changes is through either denial, abandonment or ignorance.
+When you tell someone that you have lupus, and they refuse to acknowledge it, talk about it, or if they head for the door – it is probably because of fear.
+Often, they are afraid that your relationship with them is going to change, and that can be very scary for some people.
+You may not be able to continue to be a part of the same activities with them; your role or responsibilities in the relationship may shift, and expectations may have to change on both sides.
+Relational changes are often met with denial or abandonment as coping mechanisms for dealing with fear.

-One solution for moving forward in situations like this is to be honest with expressing to your close family members or friends that you are still “you” but you may need help now and then.
+One solution for moving forward is to be honest when expressing to your family members or friends that you are still you … even when you may need their help now and then.
 “I tell patients and their loved ones that you need to let go of what was, and what could have been, in order to enjoy what is and what still can be,” says Meenakshi Jolly, MD, MS, director of the Rush Lupus Clinic and Assistant Professor of Medicine and Behavioral Medicine at Rush University.
 “Once you accept this, it often makes living with lupus a lot easier to handle.”